Welcome to the University of Ottawa Department of Family Medicine

 An important personal objective in my role as a leader is to foster an environment of engagement and wellness that makes each member of this Department feel valued.
 Our work is challenging but meaningful, and it is important to recognize our contributions as family physicians, learners and administrators, and embrace the joy in our work.
 Each member of this talented team plays an important role in advancing the profile and impact of our discipline and securing a bright future for Family Medicine.

-We welcome you to explore the website and learn more about us.
-Please do not hesitate to contact us with your questions and ideas.
+I invite you to explore our website and learn more about us.
+Do not hesitate to contact us with your questions and ideas.

 Our Past Chairs

 - Dr. Campbell T. Lamont, 1975-1981